C++ Developer Information

 but also have hand-written Scheme/Python code to provide a higher-level interface.
 The

-directory contains a Python interface to MPB, which will eventually be moved to the MPB repository.
+directory contains a Python interface to MPB (which may, in the future, be moved to the MPB repository).

 The following table briefly describes the purpose of some of the source files: